Tyler Steen

-Tyler Maxwell Steen (born June 24, 2000) is an American football offensive tackle.
-He played college football at Vanderbilt before transferring to Alabama in 2022.
+Tyler Maxwell Steen (born June 24, 2000) is an American professional football guard for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Vanderbilt Commodores before transferring to the Alabama Crimson Tide in 2022.

-Early years
+Early life

 Steen was born on June 24, 2000, in Miami, Florida.
 He is the oldest of three sons to Samantha Steen, Esq, an attorney, and Daris Steen, a retired member of the U.S. Marine Corps.
 Steen attended St. Thomas Aquinas High School in Fort Lauderdale He played both offense and defense on the St. Thomas Aquinas High School football team.
-Steen was also a member of the track and field team..
+Steen was also a member of the track and field team.

 College career

 Vanderbilt

 Steen enrolled at Vanderbilt University in 2018, playing four games at defensive end as a freshman for their football team, recording one tackle.
 He moved to right tackle as a sophomore in 2019 before moving to left tackle as a junior.
-Steen started thirty-four of thirty-eight games played at Vanderbilt, receiving All-SEC honors twice.
+Steen started thirty-four of thirty-eight games played at Vanderbilt, receiving All-Southeastern Conference (SEC) honors twice.